Shigeyoshi Matsumae: Religion and education

 While serving as an engineer in Tokyo, he attended Bible classes by Uchimura Kanzō, the founder of the Nonchurch Movement (Mukyōkai) of Christianity in the Meiji and Taishō period Japan.
-Matsumae was deeply interested in him, especially in his talk on Denmark and education there.
+Matsumae was deeply interested in him, especially in his talks on Denmark, N. F. S. Grundtvig and his influence on education there.
 Matsumae was interested further in education, leading to the establishment of many schools later, and the European center of Tokai University in Copenhagen, in 1970.
 In 1971, Hirohito and Empress Kōjun paid a visit there.